 The National Institutes of Health Grants Policy Statement (NIHGPS) is intended to make available to NIH recipients, in a single document, the policy requirements that serve as the terms and conditions of NIH grant awards.
-These terms and conditions apply not only to the prime recipients, but also flow down to any subawards as well as to subrecipients unless specified otherwise in the regulation or the terms and conditions of the specific NIH award (see "Consortium Agreements" on page IIB-112).
+These terms and conditions apply not only to the prime recipients, but also flow down to any subawards as well as to subrecipients unless specified otherwise in the regulation or the terms and conditions of the specific NIH award (see "Consortium Agreements" on page IIB-113).

 This document also is designed to be useful to those interested in NIH grants by providing information about NIH-its organization, its staff, and its grants process.
-The NIHGPS is available online at https://grants.nih.gov/policy/nihgps/index.htm.
+The NIHGPS is available online.
 This version includes many links within the document as well as links to some web resources outside of this document.
 Users are strongly encouraged to use the on-line version of this document to benefit from these links.